EzyReach/api-doc/microservice-architecture.md

 |adadr   |Object||Additional Place of Business Fields||
 |pradr   |Object||Pricipal Place of Business fields||

-6. Borrower details fetched from GST invoices do not match to the details to be sent with createLoanApplication (contact details etc).
-Does the borrow manually need to enter these details?

 7. What is document sent as a part of collateral?